dwerner95/up4-GUI/README.md

 You will also need to install up4.
 Features of the dispersion plot are currently being developed through a special version of up4, to be uploaded.

 ## Interactive plotting on Bluebear (Linux/Mac/WSL)
 This allows you to run the up4 GUI without local installation.
 Drop the `up4_gui.py` file into your Bluebear directory.
-Then, enter the following into a device terminal window:
+Then, enter the following into your Linux/Mac/WSL terminal window:

     ssh -X [user]@bluebear.bham.ac.uk